retroTECHOnlineTeam/retroTechOnline/README.md

 ```

-2. Make sure the ArchiveSpace API creds are stored and available in a file named api_creds.php in the base directory structured like the example:
+2. Make sure the ArchiveSpace API creds are stored and available in a file named "api_creds_prod.php" in the base directory structured like the example:
-** Note this is not stored in VC and must be manually managed. **
+** Note this is not stored in VC and must be manually created/managed. **

 ```
 <?php